gabefoley/tree_annot/README.md

 2. An alignment file

-3. A csv file where the first column is a list of sequence names and the next columns can be any categorical information
+3. A csv file where the first column is a list of sequence names called Name and the next columns can be any categorical information

-The user then selects which column they wish to colour on (default is the first column) and a filename to write the image to.
+The user then selects which column they wish to colour on and a filename to write the image to.

 ## Installation ##